Privacy Policy

 7) Recipients / Service Providers

-We use the following categories of recipients (processors/sub-processors):
+We use the following categories of recipients (processors/sub-processors).
+Data Processing Agreements (DPAs) have been concluded with all sub-processors listed below.

 A) Email delivery: Resend

-We use Resend to send withdrawal confirmation emails.
+We use Resend (Plus Five Five, Inc.) to send withdrawal confirmation emails.
 Resend receives the email address and the necessary message content to deliver the email.
 Data processing location: Ireland (eu-west-1).
 Resend is a US-based company, but email processing is configured to use their EU region.
+Resend is certified under the EU-US Data Privacy Framework (since 20 February 2025).
+Safeguards: DPA with Resend including EU Standard Contractual Clauses (SCCs).

 B) Error monitoring: Sentry